 Other San Jose Favorites

-- Bill’s Cafe – With multiple locations throughout San Jose, this breakfast and lunch spot offers all the usual menu items like hashbrown skillets, omelettes, eggs benedict, pancakes bigger than your head, and club sandwiches.
+- Bill’s Cafe – With multiple locations throughout San Jose, this breakfast and lunch spot offers all the regular menu items like hashbrown skillets, omelets, eggs benedict, pancakes bigger than your head, and club sandwiches.

 - Treat Ice Cream – For homemade ice cream quality taste, pick up a tub of Treat Ice Cream.
-You can find it in select stores like MJ Market in Almaden, or buy directly from the downtown factory.
-One of the standout flavors is mocha java chip because of its rich coffee flavor and generously-sized chocolate chunks.
+The San Jose icon was recently bought out by Marianne’s in Santa Cruz, but you can still find it in San Jose in select stores like MJ Market in Almaden or the Lunardi’s grocery store.
+Treat is also served at shops like Sweet Retreat in South San Jose and the Willow Glen Creamery.
+One of the standout ice cream flavors is mocha java chip because of its rich coffee flavor and generously-sized chocolate chunks.

 For Your Coffee Fix

 Those who like to get their coffee fix somewhere other than home will be happy to know that San Jose features two main coffee shops besides the ubiquitous Starbucks.
 Like the rest of the Bay Area and much of California, you can find a handful of Peet’s Coffee and Philz Coffee locations scattered throughout the city.
-Both companies have roots in the Bay Area, so even though they are chains, you’re still supporting a “local” business.
+Both companies have roots in the Bay Area, so you’re still supporting a “local” business even though they are chains.
+You can also support true local coffee shops like Nirvana Soul downtown and Moon Beans in South San Jose.

-Variety is the spice of life, and San Jose has no shortage of it.
-Whether you’re moving here for a tech gig or were drawn by the moderate temperatures and natural beauty of the valley, you can find your thing here in the heart of Silicon Valley.
+It’s more than worth it to move to San Jose!
+Variety is the spice of life, and San Jose has no shortage.
+Whether you’re moving here for a tech gig, or the moderate temperatures and natural beauty appeal to you, you can find your thing here in the heart of Silicon Valley.